When do I pay tuition?

 Do I have to pay to volunteer?

-We will set up the free meeting with the EntreMundos volunteer coordinator.
+We will set up the meeting with the EntreMundos volunteer coordinator for which they ask for a small donation (just a couple of $ equivalent).
 The majority projects do not charge for volunteer work, but some ask for a small donation to help cover their costs.
 If you choose to volunteer after studying, be aware that you will have to cover your own living costs (travel, food, accommodation) as very few of these small Guatemalan non-profits have the funds to cover these costs for you.

 Do I have to arrange volunteering before I arrive?